Minimax Distribution Estimation in Wasserstein Distance: Notation and Problem Setting

 where $\Pi(P,Q)$ denotes all couplings between $X \sim P$ and $Y \sim Q$; that is,

-is the set of joint probability measures over $\Omega \times \Omega$ with marginals $P$ and $Q$. \end{definition} Intuitively, $W_r(P,Q)$ quantifies the $r$-weighted total cost of transforming mass distributed according to $P$ to be distributed according to $Q$, where the cost of moving a unit mass from $x \in \Omega$ to $y \in \Omega$ is $\rho(x,y)$. $W_r(P,Q)$ is sometimes defined in terms of equivalent (e.g., dual) formulations; these formulations will not be needed in this paper. $W_r$ it is symmetric in its arguments and satisfies the triangle inequality, and, for all $P \in \P$, $W_r(P, P) = 0$.
+is the set of joint probability measures $\mu$ over $\Omega \times \Omega$ with marginals $P$ and $Q$. \end{definition} For intuition, in the discrete case, $W_r(P,Q)$ can be thought of as the $r$-weighted total cost of transforming mass distributed according to $P$ to be distributed according to $Q$, where the cost of moving a unit mass from $x \in \Omega$ to $y \in \Omega$ is $\rho(x,y)$.
+The above definition generalizes this to intuition to arbitrary probability measures. $W_r(P,Q)$ is sometimes defined in terms of equivalent (e.g., dual) formulations; these formulations will not be needed in this paper. $W_r$ is symmetric in its arguments and satisfies the triangle inequality~\citep{clement2008elementary}, and, for all $P \in \P$, $W_r(P, P) = 0$.
 Thus, $W_r$ is always a pseudometric.
-Moreover, it is a proper metric (i.e., $W_r(P,Q) = 0 \Rightarrow P = Q$) if and only if $\rho$ is as well.
+Moreover, it is a proper metric (i.e., $W_r(P,Q) = 0 \Rightarrow P = Q$) if and only if $\rho$ is as well~\citep{villani2008optimalTransport}.